 We know kids’ heads inside out

-The pediatric neurology program at Children’s Hospitals and Clinics of Minnesota offers some of the most complete brain and nervous system care you’ll find anywhere.
+The pediatric neurology program at Children’s Minnesota offers some of the most complete brain and nervous system care you’ll find anywhere.
 From headaches to hereditary neuropathies, we diagnose and treat it all.
 We work closely with Children’s extensive specialist network to manage complex conditions and keep kids smiling.

 Treating kids is our passion.
 And it shines through in everything we do.